 - Botulinum Toxin Injections: A Treatment for Muscle Spasms (American Academy of Family Physicians) Also in Spanish

-- Botulinum Toxin Therapy (American Academy of Dermatology)
+- Botulinum Toxin Therapy: Overview (American Academy of Dermatology)

-- Fraudulent Versions of Botox Found in the United States (Food and Drug Administration)
+- Counterfeit Version of Botox Found in the United States (Food and Drug Administration)

 - Neuromodulators for Aging Skin (American Society for Dermatologic Surgery)

 - Benefits of Botulinum Toxin: It's Not Just for Wrinkles (National Institutes of Health) Also in Spanish